Yoga Poses

 When you are comfortable with the general shape of backbends and you feel strong in Full Wheel Pose, take your pose to the next level by working to straighten the legs and the arms.

-This will create a deeper stretch through the shoulders and chest, as it will also deepen the bend of your body.
+This will create a deeper stretch through the shoulders and chest, as well as deepen the bend of your body.
 Use the strength in your legs to really open and awaken the body here and to let the energy flow through your spine as you enjoy the backbend.

 Why is Full Wheel Pose called Chakrasana?